 If your hand is impaired in any way, it can limit the activities you enjoy, interfere with work and lower your self-esteem.
-Hand surgery at the Zelken Institute for Aesthetic Medicine aims to improve hand strength, flexibility and function.
+Hand surgery at the Jonathan Zelken, MD for Aesthetic Medicine aims to improve hand strength, flexibility and function.
 We can also correct abnormalities that were present at birth.
 It’s a highly specialized surgery, which is why trusting someone with Dr. Zelken’s credentials is in your — and your hands’ — best interest.

 Hand surgery is a surgical option that can correct disfigurement, reduce pain, and improve quality of life.